taofeeksalas/Logistics-Analysis-Dashboard/README.md

 ---

-## ✅ Recommendations
+✅ Recommendations

-- **Diversify shipping partners** to reduce reliance on COSCO and improve delivery flexibility.
+1. Diversify Shipping Partners
+Reduce operational dependency on COSCO, which currently dominates shipment volume.
+This reliance introduces risk in the event of service disruptions or performance inconsistencies.
+Evaluate performance benchmarks across alternative partners and gradually redistribute volume to create resilience and improve overall delivery flexibility.

-- **Streamline fulfilment in the Central region** by reviewing warehouse operations and staffing.
+2. Streamline Fulfilment in the Central Region
-- **Prioritise inventory and stock control** for Binders and Paper to reduce backlog.
+Central shows the highest average processing time (4.03 days).
+Investigate potential root causes such as warehouse layout, staffing levels, and order prioritisation.
+Optimising these areas could significantly reduce processing delays and support more consistent delivery performance across all regions.

+3. Improve Inventory Control for Binders and Paper These two product categories account for the highest undelivered volumes.
+Implement tighter inventory management practices, such as real-time stock tracking and reorder point automation.
+Coordination between demand forecasting and procurement can also reduce stockouts and fulfilment gaps.

 ---